 It is important to keep in mind while moving through a trauma, the shamanic attitude is that the physical, emotional or etheric body goes through such an opening process that it is possible for us to see a different reality.
 When we're in pain, it's very hard to remember this in mind.
 Nevertheless, you can be writing down your dreams and experiences, even if you are experiencing confusion or pain.
 You can go back later, put all the experiences together and see the value.
 Crises offer opportunities for us to move more directly into shamanic initiation and transformation.

-Not everyone may want to do this in terms of enhancing your profession as a healer--shamanism is applicable to all aspects of living.
-Your ability to heal others after shamanic initiation may be used in your workplace, no matter what your profession, or in your personal life.
-Your presence or energy will be healing and people will seek you out.
+Not everyone may want to become a shaman, though shamanism is applicable to all aspects of living.
+Your ability to affect others positively after shamanic initiation may be used in your workplace, no matter what your profession, or in your personal life.
+Your presence or energy will be transforming and people will seek you out